GeorgeAdamon/quest-realsense/README.md

 The discussion which led to the solution, is available [here](https://github.com/IntelRealSense/librealsense/issues/4155), for future reference.

-Aim of this project is to describe the steps necessary to achieve the Quest-RealSense integration inside Unity 2019.x, as well as to provide simple and generic source code.
+Aim of this repository is to describe the steps necessary to achieve the Quest-RealSense integration inside Unity 2019.x, as well as provide a sample Unity project, showcasing the method.

 _George Adamopoulos_